 Note that bats use very high frequencies to communicate with each other as well as to know the distance of other objects in the environment; human ears cannot receive those high-frequency signals.
 Their large distance communication ability also makes them able to fly up to great lengths with higher speed while maintaining a perfect connection with their group.
 Thus, if you have bats in the attic or eaves; you will rarely be able to hear their sound; the only thing that can help you to know their presence is their scratching noise.
 Also, bats are nocturnal creatures, so they will not be in their roost in the night hours; however, they hang themselves upside down during day hours.
 If you have bats in your premises, it is good to take help from professionals to ensure their timely removal.
 If they are allowed to stay longer, they will get multiplied, and then you will find it quite difficult to get rid of them permanently.

-Island County, WA Animal News Clip:
+Island County, WA Animal Control News Clip:

 No current news article at this time.

-If you have any questions about a wildlife problem in Island County, please give Pathfinder Wildlife Services a call at 360-707-7770, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.
+If you have any questions about a wildlife problem in Island County, or wildlife removal in the County, please give Professional Wildlife Removal Bellingham a call at 360-707-7770, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.